 John has appeared many times in large concert venues supporting acts such as Bill Wyman and the Rhythm Kings, Dick Gaughan, Davey Spillane, Carolyn Hester, Hank Wangford, John Otway, Dave Swarbrick, The Strawbs , and Alan Styvell.
-He has also been booked at many festivals over the years including Broadstairs, Folk East, Aldebrugh, Ely, Festival on the Moor, Saltburn, Reedham, Ryedale and Cambridge, the latter the result of winning a popularity poll at Ely Folk Club.
+He has also been booked at many festivals over the years including Broadstairs, Aldebrugh, Ely, Reedham, Eastern Haze, Ryedale and Cambridge, the latter the result of winning a popularity poll at Ely Folk Club.

-John continues his writing and has started work on his 8th album.
+John continues his writing and is currently planning his 7th album release.

 John and Mario make a truly exciting, foot-stomping, yet often subtle, duo.
 Together they form 2/3 of the popular ceilidh band, Skip Hire.

 Born and raised in Suffolk on the east coast of England, my mum being an at home mum and Dad, at that time, working in the construction of Sizwell power station.
 I spent some of my childhood in Southampton, my parents moving there for a while when my Dad was employed at the ESSO oil refinery and I have magical memories of watching the huge liners come and go from the shore of Southampton Water.
 When Dad got another job in Lowestoft, the family returned once more to live in Suffolk.